meyertime/linux-all-the-things/docs/arch-other-apps.md

 3. The locale `en_US.UTF-8` is required and must be generated.
 If you followed the instructions in this repository to install Arch Linux, you probably already have this locale unless you chose a different one.
 4. Steam relies on Microsoft fonts; install `ttf-liberation` to get free substitutes.
 5. Install `steam` package.

+## Integrated Development Environment (IDE)

+### IntelliJ IDEA

+With the default setup, I have run into this error when trying to edit Markdown files: `Tried to use preview panel provider (JavaFX WebView), but it is unavailable.
+Reverting to default.`  Installing using this setup worked:

+1. Install `intellij-idea-community-edition-no-jre` AUR package.
+2. Install Java 8 (`jdk8-openjdk`).
+3. Make sure optional dependency `java8-openjfx` is installed.
+4. In IntelliJ, install the `Choose Runtime` plugin.
+5. Use the plugin to select the 1.8 runtime.